 Private session/mentoring

-We recommend at least one private session per month IRL or by Zoom to keep you on track with the course.
+If your budget allows, we recommend a fortnightly or monthly private session per month IRL or by Zoom to keep you on track with the course.

 Weekly time allocation (for graduation in 6 months): 5+ hours per week